from a handpicked tutor in LIVE 1-to-1 classes

 |6.||3D Shapes Nets|

-3D shapes are solid shapes or objects that have three dimensions (which are length, width, and height) as opposed to two-dimensional objects which have only a length and a width.
-Other important terms associated with 3D shapes are faces, edges, and vertices.
+3D shapes are solid shapes or objects that have three dimensions (which are length, width, and height), as opposed to two-dimensional objects which have only a length and a width.
+Other important terms associated with 3D geometric shapes are faces, edges, and vertices.
 They have depth and so they occupy some volume.
-Some 3D shapes have their base and top portions or cross-sections as 2D shapes.
-For example, a cube has all of its faces in the shape of a square.
-We will now learn about each 3D shape in detail.
+Some 3D shapes have their bases or cross-sections as 2D shapes.
+For example, a cube has all its faces in the shape of a square.
+Let us now learn about each 3-dimensional shape (3D shape) in detail.
 3D shapes are classified into several categories.
 Some of them have curved surfaces; some are in the shape of pyramids or prisms.

 In mathematics, we study 3-dimensional objects in the concept of solids and try to apply them in real life.
 Some real-life examples of 3D shapes are shown below which are a soccer ball, a cube, a bucket, and a book.